CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

     --keypair-id <your keypair's name>

 This creates a cluster template called "k8s" (--name) that uses Fedora Atomic 25 as the operating system (--image) for both the master and the minion nodes.
-Clusters will be  connected to the Internet  via an external network called public  (--external-network) and name services will    be    provided     by    Funet's    193.166.4.25    nameserver (--dns-nameserver).
-Container  networking is  provided by  an overlay network driver called flannel  (--network-driver).
-The flavor used for slave nodes is io.70GB (--flavor) while the flavor used for the master node is  also io.70GB  (--master-flavor).
-The  container orchestration engine to be deployed is Kubernetes  (--coe).
-An OpenStack key pair is associated with  the template  (--keypair-id) and  Cinder is  used for creating volumes for container persistent storage (--volume-driver).
+The clusters will be connected to the Internet via an external network called public (--external-network).
+Name services are provided by Funet's 193.166.4.25 nameserver (--dns-nameserver).
+Container networking is provided by an overlay network driver called _flannel_ (--network-driver).
+The flavor used for slave nodes is _io.70GB_ (--flavor), while the flavor used for the master node is also io.70GB (--master-flavor).
+The container orchestration engine deployed is Kubernetes (--coe).
+An OpenStack key pair is associated with the template (--keypair-id).
+Cinder is used for creating volumes for container persistent storage (--volume-driver).

 With the template ready, you can create a cluster: